Appdynamics/DevNet-Labs/labs/appd-brum-101/lab-exercise-01.md

 The lab environment has two virtual machines.
 The first virtual machine hosts the AppDynamics Controller and will be referred to from this point on as the "Controller VM".

 The second virtual machine hosts the Supercar Trader application used in the labs.
 It will be the host where you will install the AppDynamics agents and will be referred to from this point on as the "Application VM".

+**NOTE:** You will need to use the same two Lab Virtual Machines you used in the AppDynamics Java Application Monitoring 101 Lab.

 <br>

 ## Controller VM: